tzaddik/web-hosting-guide/1-Online_Purchase.md

 ## <a name="conclusion"></a> Conclusion
 Overall, the purchasing experience on this website was easy to follow and very quick to execute.

+Buying a product on Booktopia was a simple [process](#buying) of searching for I want, adding it to the shopping cart and then purchasing it.

+The excellent [e-commerce](#features) features of the site helping make the purchasing process as easy as possible.

+The real [highlight](#structure) of the Booktopia website was how well it was structured and the ease of navigating to the desired product.